r-lib/pillar/cran-comments.md

-Update as requested by CRAN, to fix package checks on R-devel on Linux with latin1 encoding.
+Update to fix NOTE on some flavors of R.

 ## Test environments